 How organizing saves money: Even if you don’t create a grocery price book to track sales cycles you can use sites like iBotta to get rebates on groceries, clothing, electronics and more just by scanning your receipt.
-Stack those rebates on top of coupons and you’re saving even more!
+Stack those rebates on top of coupons, and you’re saving even more!
 Or, hey, use the extra time to earn more money at work.
 It’s your call.

 4. Buy gifts when they’re on sale.

-Freeing up a spare closet, or even a dresser drawer, gives you space to stash gifts to give at birthdays and holidays.
+Freeing up a spare closet, or even a dresser drawer, gives you space to stash gifts to give for birthdays and holidays.
 It’s space to stash those thoughtful but unwanted gifts you receive and want to re-gift, too.

 How organizing saves you money: Timing purchases for the off-season routinely leads to saving over 70%.
-Your niece whose birthday is in June won’t that you bought her those adorable sandals last October, but your wallet certainly will.
+Your niece whose birthday is in June won’t know that you bought her those adorable sandals last October, but your wallet certainly will.
 First, though, you need to purge clutter to free up space to store such things.

 5. Donate clutter, get a tax deduction.

 How organizing saves you money: The IRS allows taxpayers to deduct the fair market value of items in good condition donated to non-profit charitable organizations.
-You’ll need a receipt (so don’t just dump the things at their doorstep) but you can deduct donated items worth to 20% of your adjusted gross income.
+You’ll need a receipt (so don’t just dump the things at their doorstep), but you can deduct donated items worth to 20% of your adjusted gross income.
 That can be a huge break during tax season!